-In a blog post on April 28, Sony said that all relevant credit card information attached to the breached records was encrypted.
-"The entire credit card table was encrypted, and we have no evidence that credit card data was taken," wrote Sony.
+In a blog post yesterday, Sony said that all relevant credit card information attached to the breached records were encrypted.
+"The entire credit card table was encrypted and we have no evidence that credit card data was taken," wrote Sony.
 "While all credit card information stored in our systems is encrypted and there is no evidence at this time that credit card data was taken, we cannot rule out the possibility."

 "They're not certain credit card data wasn't lost," says Phil Lieberman, CEO of Lieberman Software.
 "The only statement they made was that credit card data was encrypted, which is a requirement of PCI."

 And even if that data was fully shielded from prying eyes, the other data definitely exposed by the breach should be plenty enough to raise a lot of concerns.

 "In a way, it is bigger than it looks," says Jon Heimerl, director of strategic security for Solutionary.
 "When they start getting passwords, security questions, addresses and the other types of information they got, that exposes consumers to a lot of vulnerabilities and issues not just at the Sony site but elsewhere as well."